 The Child Death Review Board (Board) Secretariat (the Secretariat) is referenced throughout this document.
 The Secretariat is made up of staff internal to the Queensland Family and Child Commission (QFCC).
 It acts as the agent for the Board to help operationalise its functions, roles, and responsibilities.

-The Secretariat staff are public servants and employees operate under the direction of the Board Chairperson (the Chairperson).
+The Secretariat staff are public servants and employees operate under the direction of the Principal Commissioner of the QFCC.